openstack-archive/tripleo-docs/doc/source/advanced_deployment/profile_matching.rst

 Create flavors to use advanced matching
 ---------------------------------------

+Default profile flavors should have been created when the undercloud was installed, and they will be usable without modification in most environments.
+However, if custom profile flavors are needed, they can be created as follows.

 In order to use the profiles assigned to the Ironic nodes, Nova needs to have flavors that have the property "capabilities:profile" set to the intended profile.